nivagator/Guides/files/django_notes.md

 - in the model Meta class, you can define `verbose_name` and `verbose_name_plural`. this will control the displayed headers in the admin for the entire model
 - model field choices - how to control fields that should have a finite set of selectable choices (drop down)
   - above the model ([or in the model itself](https://docs.djangoproject.com/en/2.0/ref/models/fields/#choices)), define the choices as and array of tuples.
   - add `choices=` to the field arguments
   - first value of each tuple is what is stored in the datbase, the second is the label in the admin or form.
-- Object unicode name - needed to give the model a lable in the admin?
+- Object unicode name - needed to give the model a label in the admin?
   - from within the model itself:
   ```python
   def __str__(self):